Bottom

 Counterfeit

-Cut-out-cancel where some portion has been removed
+Cut-out-cancel where some portion of the paper has been removed

 Criswell Number or designation